Written By John VanDerLaan

 RELATED: Best Surf Fishing Reels

-Best Surf Fishing Rod for the Money: PENN Battalion II Surf Spinning Rod
+Best For The Money: PENN Battalion II Surf Spinning Rod

 We've made no secret of the fact that we've loved PENN rods and reels for ages.
 What's nice is that while they are perhaps known for their high-end expensive reels and rods, they also make some of the best surf fishing rods for the money as well, such as the PENN Battalion II.